• As low as $171/Night

 About the Area

 Located in Beaufort, this apartment is in the city center.
-Beaufort National Cemetery and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Spanish Moss Trail and Broome Lane Trailhead.
+Beaufort National Cemetery and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Cat Island Driving Range and Sanctuary Golf Club.

 Special Instructions